-Michigan State football coach Duffy Daugherty graced cover October 8, 1956, edition of Time Magazine.
+Michigan State football coach Duffy Daugherty graced the cover October 8, 1956, edition of Time Magazine.
 The article featured his personality and success on his way the College Football Hall of Fame.
 Daugherty’s 1965 and 1966 teams transformed college football, including a place in the 1966 Game of the Century against Notre Dame.

 From Time Magazine: